llfw/netd/README.md

   interface.
 * To configure what you want it to, and not configure what you don't want it to.

-`netd` is currently in a pre-alpha state and doesn't do anything useful.
+netd is currently in a pre-alpha state and doesn't do anything useful.

 ## System requirements

-* `netd` is tested on FreeBSD 15.0.
+* FreeBSD 15.0.
 It may work on older versions.
     * The intention is to eventually support all supported versions of FreeBSD.
+* `NETLINK` support in the kernel (this is included in `GENERIC`).
+* If running in a jail, only VNET jails are supported.
+(Running netd in a non-VNET jail probably doesn't make sense anyway.)

 ## Build